Retrieving Group Chat Messages

 SELECT * FROM messages_by_group_chat WHERE group_chat_id = :groupChatId AND bucket = :bucket AND message_id < :messageId LIMIT :limit

-To execute this query, the corresponding bucket for the given messageId
+To execute this query, the corresponding bucket for the given messageId must be

 determined.
 This can